vishnuroshan/express-helmet-headers/README.md

 ## License

-This project is licensed under the GNU public License - see the LICENSE file for details
+This project is licensed under ISC

 ## Dependencies